X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Introduction

+Since our research is the first to focus solely on the X-ray phase of SN emission, we elect to provide a broad assessment of the lethal effects that sits within the context of most prior research into SN threats to habitability.
+As such, we focus the majority of our analysis only on the deleterious mechanism of ozone depletion.
+Much previous literature on the habitable influence of SNe often addresses the loss of stratospheric ozone as the most notable of the general consequences to Earth’s modern-day atmosphere, as it is the ozone that currently serves as the biosphere’s most formidable line of defense against external radiation \citep{whitetal1976,elschramm1995,Gehrels2003,ThomMel2005a,ThomMel2005b,Ejzak2007,Melott2011}.
+Justification for this approach with respect to hard X-rays is provided further in \S \ref{sect:meth}.

+\citet{Ruder74} was likely the first to orient focus on the catalytic cycle of ozone depletion that would result from photoionization delivered by the SN explosion.
+Subsequent research into the effects of nearby SNe on habitability has thus similarly used ozone loss as a proxy for biological damage, and hence how “lethal” an SN will be \citep*[see][for a detailed review]{Melott2011}.

+This prior research often pertains to the two distinct phases of ionizing radiation that are present in all SNe regardless of environment: (1) the prompt arrival of energetic photons — predominantly gamma rays — associated with the massive outbursts of energy, and (2) the later influx of charged cosmic rays that propagate outwards with the SN blast.

 Despite the magnificence of the initial outburst, the accompanying gamma rays radiate $E_\gamma \sim 2 \times 10^{47} \ \rm erg$ \citep{Gehrels2003}, a small fraction of the $\sim 10^{51} \ \rm erg$ of the blast energy.
-As we will see below, for likely SN distances this emission is unable to trigger a notable rate of ozone depletion, and therefore, does not represent a significant threat to life.
-The exception to this occurs in the unique circumstances of a SN accompanied by a gamma-ray burst (GRB), where relativistic jets lead to beamed gamma-ray emission.
+As we will see below, for likely SN distances, this emission is unable to trigger a notable rate of ozone depletion unless further enhanced by subsequent X-ray emission and, therefore, does not represent a significant threat to life on its own.
+The exception to this occurs in the unique circumstances of an SN accompanied by a GRB, where relativistic jets lead to beamed gamma-ray emission.
 Though astronomically rare, GRBs from SNe and compact object mergers are hypothesized to have also directly influenced Earth’s geological past \citep{ScaloWheel02, Melott2004, ThomMel2005a, ThomMel2005b, Piran2014}.
+In fact, the recent GRB 2210009A, which was over 700 Mpc away from Earth \citep{de2022,Will23}, actually caused a slight, but measurable, perturbation in the \emph{D}-region of the ionosphere \citep{Hayes2022}; fortunately, this delivered far below any type of lethal dosage.